 Please bring your copy of the game!
 Those who bring a game will be given preference in assignment of byes.
 If there are insufficient copies of the game available, 3- or 4- player games will have to be played in Round 1 (this has never happened).

 If an 11 is drawn, then the winner is:

 If score is tied, most achievements

-In the event of an odd number of players entering a round, an attempt will be made to find an eliminator, with preference given to those who have advanced to higher rounds (in this year, or last).
-If we cannot find an eliminator, we will use WBC's standard policy for issuing byes (last year's champion, followed by previous year’s champions, followed by who brought a copy of the game).
-A preferred bye cannot be declined only to be claimed in a later round.
+In the event of an odd number of players entering a round, an attempt will be made to find an eliminator, with preference given to those who have advanced to higher rounds.
+If we cannot find an eliminator, we will use the WBC standard policy for issuing byes (last year's champion, followed by previous years champions, followed by brought a copy of the game).

-Additional Prizes - Asmadi games often donates a copy of Flowerfall for the winner.
+Additional Prizes: Asmadi Games often donates a copy of Flowerfall for the winner.
 I have not confirmed if they will be doing the same this year.
-It may also depend on whether the Innovation Deluxe kickstarter set is out, and if we can convince them to donate one of those instead :).
+It may also depend on if the Innovation Deluxe kickstarter set is out, and if we can convince them to donate one of those instead :).